agnwinds/python/docs/sphinx/_build/html/_sources/input/parameters/wind/Shell/Shell.wind.radmin.rst.txt

 Shell.wind.radmin
 =================

-The innermost edge of a diagnostic type of wind made up of a single (ideally thin) shell.
+The innermost edge of a single (ideally thin) shell.

 Type
   Double